-Taxable interest includes interest you receive from bank accounts, loans you make to others, and interest from most other sources.
+Taxable interest includes interest you receive from bank accounts, loans you make to others, and other sources.
 The following are some sources of taxable interest.

 Dividends that are actually interest.
 Certain distributions commonly called dividends are actually interest.
 You must report as interest so-called "dividends" on deposits or on share accounts in: